GoogleCloudPlatform/cloud-deploy-samples/custom-targets/git-ops/README.md

 5. If a destination branch is provided via `customTarget/gitDestinationBranch`:

     a.
 Open a pull request with the changes from the source branch to the destination branch.
+The pull request is merged if `customTarget/gitEnablePullRequestMerge` is `true`.

     b.
-If `customTarget/gitEnableArgoSyncPoll` is `true` then the pull request is merged and the deployer polls the Argo Application until the status is `Synced` with the merged changes or the timeout is reached.
+If `customTarget/gitEnableArgoSyncPoll` is `true` then the deployer polls the Argo Application until the status is `Synced` with the merged changes or the timeout is reached.

 6. The rendered manifest is uploaded to Cloud Storage as a Cloud Deploy deploy artifact.